Blair, Madigan and the Rhinos

 What she got was much, much more.

 “The camp selection process matches an adult volunteer with a buddy who shares similar experiences, personality and otherwise,” said Sara.
-“Receiving the confirmation email of my ‘Buddy-ness’ confirmed for me what I already knew: that I was supposed to be at this camp because I knew my energy matched the energy I got from Comfort Zone Camp training and, more personally, the Doyle family.
+“Receiving the confirmation email of my ‘Buddy-ness’ confirmed for me what I already knew: that I was supposed to be at this camp because I knew my energy matched the energy I got from camp training and, more personally, the Doyle family.
 Throughout the months leading up to camp, the entire Doyle family and their supporters enriched my life and have inspired me to enrich others.”

 Since volunteering for her first camp in September of 2011, Sara has since become more involved with the Sheilah A Doyle.
 Sara is a liaison to community partnership programs such as the Mothers of Murdered Sons Mother’s Day Bruncheon and helps with Cheers for Change, the annual fundraiser event for the S.A.D Foundation.